awsdocs/amazon-lumberyard-user-guide/doc_source/waf-commands.md

 lmbr_waf show_option_dialog
 ```

-If you set the option to generate a Visual Studio solution to **true**, a solution file is created in the directory specified in the `user_settings.option` file\.
-If you do not modify the `user_settings.option` file, the Visual Studio solution is in `lumberyard_version/Solutions/LumberyardSDK.sln` by default\.
+By default, whenever the configure command is run, Visual Studio solution and project files are created in the `dev\Solutions` directory\.
+The name of the solution file includes the version of Visual Studio for which it has been generated, such as `LumberyardSDK_vs2017.sln`\.
+You can change this behavior, the solution directory, and the solution name in the `user_settings.options` file\.

+You can also generate the solution files manually by running the command lmbr\_waf msvs, or the version\-specific lmbr\_waf msvs\_*2017*\.

 ## Build Configuration<a name="build-configuration"></a>